crossplane/crossplane/design/design-doc-composition-functions.md

 1. Crossplane needs additional metadata to distinguish which resource in the `ResourceList` is the composite resource and which are the composed resources.

-[Work is ongoing][krm-fn-runtimes] within the `kpt` project as well as Kubernetes sig-cli to make the KRM function specification 'server-side' compatible; it may be possible to achieve compatibility in future.
-Compatibility with the existing [catalog][krm-fn-catalog] of KRM functions would be nice to have for functions such as `set-annotations`, `gatekeeper`, and `render-helm-chart`.

 ### gVisor